 But in order to bring in the best and the brightest talent to your business, it comes at a price.
 Today, we want to look at the hidden recruitment costs you might not know about, and discuss the more cost-effective ways to hire new employees into your business.

 We’re here to make sure you do right by your business the next time you need to hire top talent.
-To start off, let’s look at all the hidden recruitment costs you need to bring into the equation.
+To start off, let’s look at all the hidden recruitment fees you need to bring into the equation.

-Hidden recruitment costs?
+What are hidden recruitment costs?

 #1 The monetary cost